-For tips for being a prepper, watch for my webinar, “How to be a prepper.”
+For tips for being a prepper, watch my YouTube video “How to be a prepper.”

 1. Don’t believe every wild conspiracy you read on the internet or receive via forwarded emails.
 Sure the YouTube video of a trainload of tanks could be headed in your direction, just waiting orders for Civil War 2.
 Or, perhaps they’re being shipped to a storage area since they are no longer needed in Afghanistan.
 You’ll drive yourself and your family crazy if you let your emotions and imagination run wild.
 Now is the time for deliberate, rational thought and planning and that’s hard to do with one eye on the sky watching for drones and the other watching hours of Alex Jones and Glenn Beck.
 Everything in moderation, please!